ncats/translator-modules/README.md

 When the '--verbose' flag is used, the script also echos tabular results to the standard output ("console").

-A similar script is available for Translator workflow 9, i.e.
+A similar script is available for Translator [Workflow 9](https://www.lucidchart.com/invitations/accept/bd0b90df-45af-48a1-9777-7179a17f0b63), i.e.

 ```
 ./sn cripts/WF9_automation.py --help